siemens/pydcc/README.md

 Maintainer: Andreas Tobola (Siemens)

 Contributors: Contributors will be listed here.
 If you want to be listed, contact andreas.tobola@siemens.com.
 We appreciate any contributions.
-Therefore, the workflow was defined in CONTRIBUTING.md.
+The workflow was defined in the [contribution guide](CONTRIBUTING.md).

 License: [Apache 2.0](LICENSE.md) (proposal)